0o10/DiviNetworkSnapshots/README.md

 # DiviNetworkSnapshots
-A microsite with a macro that makes it easy to download the latest blockchain for Mainnet and Testnet
+A microsite to download the latest blockchain snapshots for Divi

+# Autodeployment on Server
+###### (Super simple:)

+1. Merge changes to master

+(1½. if user is not already www-data, then: `sudo su www-data`)

+2. On server `git fetch --all && git checkout --force master && git pull origin master`